Photographic filter: Series filters

-Starting in the 1930s, filters were also made in a sizing system known as a series mount.
-The filters themselves were round pieces of glass (or occasionally other materials) with no threads.
-Very early filters had no rims around the glass, but the more common later production filters had the glass mounted in metal rims.
-To mount the filters on a camera, the filter was placed between two rings; the mount ring either screwed into the lens threads or was slipped over the lens barrel and the retaining ring screws into the mounting ring to hold the filter in place.
-The series designations are generally written as Roman numerals, I to IX, though there are a few sizes not written that way, such as Series 4.5 and Series 5.5.
+Starting in the 1930s, filters were also made in a sizing system known as a Series mount.
+The Series filters are round pieces of glass (or occasionally other materials) with no threads.
+Very early Series filters had no rims around the glass, but the more common later production Series filters had the glass mounted in metal rims.
+The Series size designations are generally written as Roman numerals, I to IX, though there are a few sizes not written that way, such as Series 4.5 and Series 5.5.

 Most Series filter sizes are now obsolete, production having ceased by the late 1970s.
-However, Series 9 became a standard of the motion picture industry and Series 9 filters are still produced and sold today, particularly for professional motion picture cinematography.
+However, Series 9 (IX) became a standard of the motion picture industry and Series 9 filters are still produced and sold today, particularly for professional motion picture cinematography.

+To mount Series filters on a camera lens, first an appropriate adapter is mounted to the lens, either by threading onto the lens, pushing into the lens, or clamping on to the lens barrel.
+Then the filter is placed in the adapter, and finally, a retaining ring is threaded into the adapter to secure the filter.
+In some cases, additional accessories, such as a lens hood or a second filter, can be accommodated in the adapter, or the hood itself may act as the retaining ring.
+Lenses designed for Series filters have a suitable adapter built-in to the front, and generally require only a retaining ring.